A Short Story:

 Sarah had noticed the very large house as they approached.
 The top part, the parts she could see in the poor light, was covered with moss and ivy.
 The windows were very small but there was a warm light melting through each of them.

 The flint stone of the walls seemed very old and the door, when they passed inside was thick oak, with a small peek hole, it had enough space to just pass a hand through.
 On the massive door nob at the lower center of the door, were the strangest faces Sarah had seen in her whole life...

 As the two of them passed inside, the hallway and the surrounding doors were all closed.
 The stairway which was several feet from the front door was very wide and after only a few steps formed a small landing, at the rear of which was a tall coloured glass window.

-It was full dark outside so the reflections were all from the huge candelabra which hung over head of the hall way.
+It was full dark outside so the reflections were all from the huge candelabra which hung overhead in the hallway.
 The landing at the stairs then split into two separate flights of stairs, one on either side, turning back upon itself at the left and right of the house.

 Janice was the first to speak, “wow, Sarah, have you ever seen anything so beautiful?”

 “Only in films, and then; only the very old ones, which were in black and white.”
-Sarah was also standing with her eyes glittering in the yellowy light of the huge candelabra.
-“I wonder why no wax falls down on the floor” Sarah thought.
+Sarah was also standing with her eyes glittering in the yellow light of the huge candelabra.
+“I wonder why no-wax falls down on the floor,” Sarah thought.
 Then dismissed it as being a rather silly thought, realizing they would hardly put so many candles into such a thing, only to drip hot wax on anyone who walked through the hallway...